openconsentia/fabric-ca-analysis/docs/rootca.md

 * an command line orchestrator to register an intermediate CA.
 * an end command line interface to interact with the intermediate CA.

-In this demonstrator, you will see both the clients built based on Ubuntu albeit in Docker form.
+In this demonstrator, you will see all artefacts built based on Ubuntu platform albeit in Docker form.

 ## Out-of-the-box